Msglm05/Msglm05/README.md

 <h1> 👋 Hi, I'm Mahmut! </h1>
-I'm Mahmut, an aspiring IT Support professional with a strong foundation backed by certifications and hands on labs.
+I'm Mahmut, an aspiring IT Support professional with a strong foundation backed by industry certifications and hands on labs.
 I enjoy helping users, solving technical issues, and upskilling myself whenever I can!

 <h2> 💻 Projects:</h2>